 top of page

-The Souls Behind Prickly Pears: Meet Nagehan
+The Souls Behind Prickly Pears: An Ode to Craft and Culture Vol I

 Dancing Gracefully

-A book that shaped me: Women Who Run with the Wolves; it taught me how ancient stories and instincts intertwine.
+A book that shaped me: Women Who Run with the Wolves.
+It taught me how ancient stories and instincts intertwine.

-My go-to Prickly Pears piece: the Rose Kimono; it feels like a warm embrace on slow mornings.
+My go-to Prickly Pears piece: The Rose Kimono.
+It feels like a warm embrace on slow mornings.

 A song that always feels like summer: Sunrise by Simply Red.

-My dream table setting?
-Always at sunset, where conversations linger and light fades gently.
+My dream table setting: Always at sunset, where conversations linger and light fades gently.

-You’ll most likely find me at the park with my dog, watching the world unfold in its calmest form or catching a ball .
+You’ll most likely find me: At the park with my dog, watching the world unfold in its calmest form or catching a ball.

 Each of these small moments, like our work at Prickly Pears, reminds me that beauty doesn’t need to shout.
-It can live quietly; in textures, in gestures, in stories passed from hand to hand.
-But what moves me most is seeing how centuries-old crafts still tell the story of our land.
-How something woven by hand can carry both resilience and tenderness; and how, through those threads, we can keep a part of ourselves alive.
+It can exist quietly, in textures, gestures, and stories passed from hand to hand.
+What moves me most is witnessing how centuries-old crafts continue to tell the story of our land.

 With love,